Mammal: Sound production

 Some mammals have a large larynx and thus a low-pitched voice, namely the hammer-headed bat (Hypsignathus monstrosus) where the larynx can take up the entirety of the thoracic cavity while pushing the lungs, heart, and trachea into the abdomen.
 Large vocal pads can also lower the pitch, as in the low-pitched roars of big cats.
 The production of infrasound is possible in some mammals such as the African elephant (Loxodonta spp.) and baleen whales.
 Small mammals with small larynxes have the ability to produce ultrasound, which can be detected by modifications to the middle ear and cochlea.
 Ultrasound is inaudible to birds and reptiles, which might have been important during the Mesozoic, when birds and reptiles were the dominant predators.
 This private channel is used by some rodents in, for example, mother-to-pup communication, and by bats when echolocating.
 Toothed whales also use echolocation, but, as opposed to the vocal membrane that extends upward from the vocal folds, they have a melon to manipulate sounds.
 Some mammals, namely the primates, have air sacs attached to the larynx, which may function to lower the resonances or increase the volume of sound.

 The vocal production system is controlled by the cranial nerve nuclei in the brain, and supplied by the recurrent laryngeal nerve and the superior laryngeal nerve, branches of the vagus nerve.
 The vocal tract is supplied by the hypoglossal nerve and facial nerves.
-Electrical stimulation of the periaqueductal grey (PEG) region of the mammalian midbrain elicit vocalisations.
-The ability to learn new vocalisations is only exemplified in humans, seals, cetaceans, elephants and possibly bats; in humans, this is the result of a direct connection between the motor cortex, which controls movement, and the motor neurons in the spinal cord.
+Electrical stimulation of the periaqueductal gray (PEG) region of the mammalian midbrain elicit vocalizations.
+The ability to learn new vocalizations is only exemplified in humans, seals, cetaceans, elephants and possibly bats; in humans, this is the result of a direct connection between the motor cortex, which controls movement, and the motor neurons in the spinal cord.

 Fur

-Porcupines use their spines for defence.
+Porcupines use their spines for defense.

 The primary function of the fur of mammals is thermoregulation.
 Others include protection, sensory purposes, waterproofing, and camouflage.
 Different types of fur serve different purposes: